 Understanding the Difference Between Breaking a Lease and Eviction

 It’s important to note that breaking a lease is different from being evicted.
 If you are evicted, your landlord has gone through the legal process of removing you from the property due to a violation of the lease agreement.
-An eviction can also hurt your credit score, but it’s typically more damaging than breaking a lease.

 The Role of Collection Agencies in Breaking a Lease